Azure/reddog-aks-workshop/docs/cheatsheets/app-deployment-cheatsheet.md

 # In your browser you'd navigate to http://localhost:8080/
 ```

 At this point you should see the page load.
-If the tables and charts arent loading, consider checking your firewall rules to make sure Azure Service Bus and Azure SQL are permitted to egress on their respective ports.
+If the tables and charts aren't loading, consider checking your firewall rules to make sure Azure Service Bus and Azure SQL are permitted to egress on their respective ports.